 [AskProx]

-INTERVIEWER: EVEN THOUGH JANE [should read NAME] IS NOT ABLE TO BE INTERVIEWED, CAN ANY OTHER MEMBER OF THE HOUSEHOLD ANSWER A LIMITED NUMBER OF QUESTIONS ON HIS/HER BEHALF?
+INTERVIEWER: EVEN THOUGH [should read NAME] IS NOT ABLE TO BE INTERVIEWED, CAN ANY OTHER MEMBER OF THE HOUSEHOLD ANSWER A LIMITED NUMBER OF QUESTIONS ON HIS/HER BEHALF?

 THE PROXY WILL ONLY BE ASKED THE INCOME CHANGE QUESTION.
 ALL OTHER QUESTIONS WILL NOT BE ASKED.